rundeck/rundeck/docs/en/api/rundeck-api.md

 * `format` : can be "xml" or "yaml" to specify the output format.
 Default is "xml"
 * `dupeOption`: A value to indicate the behavior when importing jobs which already exist.
 Value can be "skip", "create", or "update".
 Default is "create".
+* `project` : (**since v8**) Specify the project that all job definitions should be imported to.
+If not specified, each job definition must define the project to import to.

 Result: